ckeditor/github-writer/README.md

 ### Pages enabled

-The GitHub RTE should be enabled in all places where the original markdown editor is available.
+GitHub Writer should be enabled in all places where the original markdown editor is available.
 The following is the current status of the implementation:

 *   [x] Issues
     *   [x] New